 This will depend upon the type of work you do, how well you are recovering, and how you feel physically and emotionally.
 It also depends on whether you need any further treatment (such as radiotherapy) after your operation.

-Remember the return to normal life takes time.
+Remember that returning to a normal life takes time.
 It is a gradual process and involves a period of readjustment which will be individual to you.